 Former major league coach, Rich Donnelly, begins his first year managing the Kingsport Mets and his fifth season in the New York Mets organization, spending 2011-2013 as manager of the Brooklyn Cyclones.
 He served as a major league coach for 29 seasons, with the Mariners, Dodgers, Brewers, Rockies, Pirates, Rangers and most notably the Marlins, where coaching under manager Jim Leyland, he won a World Series Championship in 1997.
 Before his major league coaching days, Donnelly coached in the minor leagues for the Texas Rangers.
 He was originally signed by the Minnesota Twins in 1967 as a catcher and played four years in the Twins organization.

 Away from the ballpark, Donnelly is a motivational speaker and in 2018 Rich Donnelly's life and story was turned into a book, The Chicken Runs at Midnight.
 The book is based on his life and the passing of his daughter, Amy.
-Donnelly is a Steubenville, OH native and now lives in Pittsburgh with his wife, Bertie.
+Donnelly is a proud Steubenville, OH native where he currently resides with his wife, Bertie.

 Former major league pitcher, Jerome Williams begins his first season in the Mets organization and his first as a pitching coach after retiring as a pitcher in 2018.
 He played 11 years in the major leagues with the Giants, Angels, Cubs, Cardinals, Rangers, Nationals and Astros.
 He compiled a 52-66 record with 4.59 ERA in 236 career games.
 Williams was originally drafted by the San Francisco Giants in the first round of the 1999 first-year player draft.
 He resides in Mission Viejo, CA with his wife Sarah and their four children.